-Suppose that in 2020, state policymakers had decided to reduce the Illinois state imprisonment rate, which has been declining for nearly a decade, by an additional 25%.
-What impact would such a reduction have on Chicago crime rates?
+Suppose that in 2021, state policymakers had decided to reduce New York's imprisonment rate (which has been declining for over two decades) by an additional 25%?
+What impact would such a reduction have on New York City crime rates?
 We assume that a reduction in imprisonment of this magnitude would not occur in a single year but would unfold in a five-year planned decline.
-This time frame is realistic, and it has the added benefit of providing ample time for policymakers and criminal justice officials to make mid-course corrections as needed.
+This time frame is realistic, and it has the added benefit of providing ample time for policymakers and criminal justice officials to make midcourse corrections as needed.

-Figure 3 compares two forecasts of Chicago's violent crime rate between 2021 and 2025: the original forecast, as shown in Appendix Table A, and the forecast assuming an additional 25% reduction in the imprisonment rate over the five years.
-The other variables in the model remained at their forecasted values.
-The imprisonment rate is not statistically significant in the property crime model, so we do not carry out this exercise for property crime.
+Figure 3 compares two forecasts of New York City's violent crime rate between 2022 and 2026: the original forecast, as shown in Appendix Table A, and the forecast assuming an additional 25% reduction in the imprisonment rate over those five years.
+The other variables in the model remained at their forecasted values.5